 How much money, effort, and time do we spend in the quest to be attractive?
 How many deodorants, scented shampoos, perfumes, colognes, and body washes do we purchase to mask the natural scent of our body, so someone might think we smell attractive?
-There are five scent masking agents listed here, and the reader could probably think up three or four that have been missed.
+There are five scent-masking agents listed here, and the reader could probably think up three or four that we missed.
 How many hours do we spend spraying, brushing, scrubbing, applying, lathering, and repeating if necessary?
 Recent surveys have reported that scent factors very low on our list of things we seek in a mate.
 So, why do we do it?
 Why do we spend do so much money and effort trying to give the illusion that we don’t smell?

 What drives attraction if not scent?
-We’re led to believe that large muscles, glands, and bulges in the front, and the back (wallet) are the keys to attraction, but do these visual cues override the sense of smell?
+Our peer group suggests it’s all about large muscles, glands, and bulges in the front, and the back (wallet) are the keys to attraction, but do these visual cues override the sense of smell?
 Does a person with a sculpted, angular face, great hair, perfect teeth, and a strong chin have an advantage in the world of attraction, regardless what they smell like?
 Pablo Picasso believed that they did.
-He believed the world of human attraction was based on visual cues that are located in the symmetry and angles of the face and the human form.
+He believed the basis of human attraction involved visual cues that are located in the symmetry and angles of the face and the human form.
 Sex sells, blunter groups will say, so show your angles, reveal that symmetry, display your organs and glands in a tasteful, or tasty, manner.
 Wear tighter clothing, reveal more cleavage, accentuate that walk in a manner that has them flipping and flopping, and the world will beat a path to your floor.
 If you got it, flaunt it!